telerik/blazor-docs/knowledge-base/common-null-value-parameter-format.md

 You can find the latest localization files in two places:

-* The Resources folder of our demo site.
+* In the /Resources/ folder of our demo site.
 The demo site is part of the UI for Blazor installation: /demos/TelerikBlazorDemos/Resources/ (maintained by Telerik)

 * [UI for Blazor: Translation of Messages](https://github.com/telerik/blazor-ui-messages) repository (maintained by the community)